The Carnivorous Plant FAQ Field Trip Report -

 A few oddities:

-A bit about Mike Howlett (above, left).
+A bit about Mike Howlett.
 He works at Jesse H. Jones Park & Nature Center.
 He has a great interest in herpetology, and is a person I turn to whenever I need a reptile identification.
 He also runs a small business called Houston Herpetological Supply (google it).
 Mike is my source for the steamed and canned bugs that I feed to my carnivorous plants.
 Yum yum!

 The Big Thicket encourages exploration of its biological treasures, so visitors without benefit of a guide like Mike would do well to stop by the Visitor Center to get tips on places to visit.
 In addition to the Pitcher Plant Trail, there is a Sundew Trail in the "Hickory Creek Savannah Unit", accessed from hwy 2827 which heads west from 69/287 about 10km north of the Visitor Center.